alu112/OpenCrypto/README.md

 # OpenCrypto project
+A self-contained implementation of cryptographic algorithms, the only dependecy is C library.
-A cryptographic algorithms implementation project There are lots of test cases have been written.
+There are lots of test cases have been written in the mainxxx.c, Tested with vectors from csrc.nist.gov
+Can be tailored to be very small for embedded systems

 Apache 2.0 License